← 시리즈 홈 ← Series Home

 Citizenship as Protocol

 Water infrastructure operated on the same logic.
-Frontinus records that Rome alone had eleven aqueducts with a total length of approximately 500 kilometers, delivering roughly 500 to 1,000 liters per person per day — comparable to modern New York's figure of around 500 liters.
-These standardized water and sanitation systems were replicated in provincial cities as well.
-The Roman way of life was being physically transplanted.
+According to Frontinus, the city of Rome alone had eleven aqueducts with a combined length of 500 kilometers.
+Per capita daily water supply was 500 to 1,000 liters (comparable to modern New York's 500 liters).
+This standardized water and sewage system was replicated across provincial cities.
+It was the physical mechanism by which the "Roman way of life" was transplanted.

 The Paradox of Cannae